pinussilvestrus/camunda-modeler-autosave-plugin/README.md

 $ npm install
 ```

-To work properly inside the Camunda Modeler this plugin needs to be bundled.
+To work properly inside the Camunda Modeler, this plugin needs to be bundled.

 ```bash
 $ npm run all